-Most employees have their employment authorization confirmed immediately.
-Occasionally, E-Verify cannot instantly confirm employment authorization and a manual review of government records is necessary.
-E-Verify will try to review the government records within 24 to 48 hours and let the employer know whether or not the employee is employment authorized.
+If E-Verify cannot instantly confirm employment eligibility, it must manually review government records.
+E-Verify will try to do this within 48 hours to let the employer know whether or not the employee is authorized to work.

-IMPORTANT: Employers may not terminate, suspend, delay training, withhold or lower pay, or take any other adverse action against an employee because the employee received a TNC, until the TNC becomes a Final Nonconfirmation.
+IMPORTANT: Employers may not terminate, suspend, delay training, withhold or lower pay, or take any other adverse action against an employee because of the TNC, until the TNC becomes a Final Nonconfirmation.